 The parathyroid glands produce a hormone called parathyroid hormone.

 The parathyroid glands are important in tightly controlling calcium levels in the bloodstream.
 Because of this, calcium levels are generally very stable.
 This is important to ensure the nervous system and the body’s muscles can work properly, and also that bones remain strong.

 The main target organs where parathyroid hormone exerts its effects are the bones and the kidneys.
-When needed, parathyroid hormone is released by the parathyroid glands into the blood and causes the bones to release calcium and increase levels in the bloodstream.
-It also causes the kidneys to stop calcium being lost in urine as well as stimulating the kidneys to regulate vitamin d metabolism (see below).
+When calcium levels are low, parathyroid hormone is released by the parathyroid glands into the blood and causes the bones to release calcium and increase levels in the bloodstream.
+It also causes the kidneys to stop calcium being lost in urine as well as stimulating the kidneys to increase vitamin d metabolism (see below).

 Another method that parathyroid hormone uses to increase calcium levels in the bloodstream is activation of vitamin D. This occurs in the kidney too; the activated vitamin D then increases calcium absorption from the gut.

-Sometimes the parathyroid glands can make too much parathyroid hormone.
-In this case, patients develop a blood level of calcium that is too high (hypercalcaemia), which in turn can make them feel generally unwell; however, they may not experience any symptoms.
+Sometimes the parathyroid glands make too much parathyroid hormone.
+In this case, patients may develop a blood level of calcium that is too high (hypercalcaemia), which in turn can make them feel generally unwell; however, they may not experience any symptoms.
 Symptoms may include increased thirst, increased urine production, abdominal pain, constipation, generalised aches and pains, changes in mood.
 The commonest condition which cause this is called primary hyperparathyroidism.
 Diagnosis may take some months, as other potential causes of high blood calcium levels need to be excluded.
 Treatment may include removal of the overactive parathyroid gland or conservative management (monitoring of symptoms and calcium levels).See the information sheet on primary hyperparathyroidism for further details.